puppetlabs/puppetlabs-kubernetes/README.md

 The name of the cloud provider configured in `/etc/kubernetes/cloud-config`.

+**Note**: This file is not managed within this module and must be present before bootstrapping the Kubernetes controller.

+Defaults to `undef`.

+#### `cloud_config`

+The location of the cloud config file used by `cloud_provider`.
+For use with v1.12 and above.

-**Note**: This file is not Fmd within this module and must be present before bootstrapping the Kubernetes controller.
+**Note**: This file is not managed within this module and must be present before bootstrapping the Kubernetes controller.

 Defaults to `undef`.